rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 -----

-Today most GIS software makes creating digital elevation/surface models (DEM's/DSM's) from lidar data relatively easy.
-While that's actually more or less what we're going to do here, doing this with Python gives us some obvious advantages, perhaps the most important being flexibility.
+Today desktop GIS software generally makes it easy to create digital elevation/surface models (DEM’s/DSM’s) from lidar data.
+While that’s actually more or less what we’re going to do here, doing this with Python gives us some obvious advantages, perhaps the most important being flexibility.

-Additionally, EPT support in most GIS software, with the notable exception of [QGIS](https://docs.qgis.org/testing/en/docs/user_manual/working_with_point_clouds/point_clouds.html), is for now nonexistent.
-Fortunately, the developers of the format have written a small Python library, [ept-python](https://github.com/hobu/ept-python), which allows us to conveniently create [laspy](https://laspy.readthedocs.io/en/latest/index.html) objects from queried EPT data.
-With the massive amount of [EPT data USGS is hosting](https://usgs.entwine.io/), there's a lot for us to take advantage of here.
+Also, the existence of a [small library written by the developers of the EPT format](https://github.com/hobu/ept-python) for easily querying EPT services and returning [laspy](https://laspy.readthedocs.io/en/latest/index.html) objects, as well as the current lack of EPT support in most desktop GIS software (with the notable exception of [QGIS](https://docs.qgis.org/testing/en/docs/user_manual/working_with_point_clouds/point_clouds.html)) makes Python an ideal way to take advantage of the massive amount of [EPT data USGS is hosting](https://usgs.entwine.io/).

-In addition to ept-python, the user will need to install rasterio, geopandas (optionally pyogrio), shapely, [nest_asyncio,](https://pypi.org/project/nest-asyncio/) and some of the libraries typically included with scientific Python distributions: numpy, scipy, and matplotlib.
-We'll also be working with asyncio, so the user will need a recent version of Python.
+In addition to the ept-python library mentioned above, to run the code shown in this post you'll need rasterio, geopandas (optionally pyogrio), shapely, nest_asyncio, and some of the libraries typically included with scientific Python distributions: numpy, scipy, and matplotlib.
+We'll also be using asyncio syntax that will only work for Python >= 3.7.

-For convenience, ere's the full list of imports:
+For convenience, here’s the full list of imports:

 {% highlight Python %}
 import rasterio